What are Time Sensitive Materials?

-Time-sensitive materials (TSM) are materials whose quality or effectiveness degrade over time and which are often kept in a controlled environment when not being used on the shop floor.
-For example, composite prepreg (pre-impregnated) materials are often used during various assembly and fabrication processes in the high-tech, aerospace, automotive, and life sciences industries.
+Time-sensitive materials (TSM) are materials whose quality or effectiveness degrade over time and are often kept in a controlled environment when not used on the shop floor.
+For example, composite prepreg (pre-impregnated) materials are used during various assembly and fabrication processes in the high-tech, aerospace, automotive, and life sciences industries.

 Proactive Intelligence In Manufacturing